camarman/linux-command-line/README.md

 After the update, check the lines via `dbxtool -l`.

-If you encounter `tpm.c:148: Unknown TPM error` while trying to start the Fedora, you can try to disable the Secure Boot (*if it's enabled*).
-Also ASUS seems to have problems with the `fwupdmgr`.
+If you encounter `tpm.c:148: Unknown TPM error` while trying to start the Fedora, you can try to disable the Secure Boot (*if it has enabled*).
+Also, ASUS seems to have problems with the `fwupdmgr.`

-Check these links for more information
+Check these links for more information.

 <https://ask.fedoraproject.org/t/secure-boot-dbx-update/26626/13>
 <https://ask.fedoraproject.org/t/grub-core-error-you-need-to-load-the-kernel-first/14405/2>